 Ladakh - The Cradle of Buddhism, the land of jagged peaks and barren landscape is alluring and awe-inspiring.
-Hidden behind this harsh and forbidding façade is an ancient civilization and captivating people of Ladakh.
-Beyond the old frontiers lies the land of wilderness with its unaltered character and overwhelming natural beauty beckoning the more intense and adventurous of travelers.
-This awesome wildness and magic belongs to that great land of towering mountains and Buddhist simplicity-Ladakh.
-The major tourist places in Ladakh India are Leh, Kargil, Nubra Valley, Pangong, Lamayuru Monastery, Tso Moriri Lake.
+Hidden behind this harsh and forbidding fa?ade is an ancient civilization and captivating people of Ladakh.
+Ladakh Tourism goes beyond the old frontiers, where lies the land of wilderness.
+It has its unaltered character and overwhelming natural beauty for the intense and adventurous of travelers.
+This awesome Ladakh Travel introduces you to the wildness and magic, that belongs to the great land of towering mountains and Buddhist simplicity.
+Choose from a range of Ladakh Holiday Packages to admire the beauty of Leh, Kargil, Nubra Valley, Pangong, Lamayuru Monastery, Tso Moriri Lake.

 Leh - The Capital City

-Location: The capital of the Ladakh district, Leh is towards the eastern parts of Jammu and Kashmir.
-It is perched at a height of 3,505 m above sea level.
+Location: The capital of the Ladakh district, Leh is perched at a height of 3,505 m above sea level.
 The region is watered by the Zanskar River, which flows into the Indus River just below.
 The Stok mountain range lies just south of Leh, while towards the north one can find the snow-capped Ladakh range.

 Tourist Destinations: A miniature version of the Potala in Lhasa, the Leh Palace is one of the major attractions here.
 Above the palace, at the top of the Namgyal hill, is the Victory Tower, built to commemorate Ladakh's victory over the Balti Kashmir armies in the early 16th century.
 The Namgyal Tsemo Gompa, built in 1430, contains a three-story high Buddha image and ancient manuscripts and frescoes.
 The fort above this gompa is ruined, but the view of Leh from here are breathtakingly beautiful.
 The Shanti Stupa was built by a Japanese order and was opened by the Dalai Lama in 1985.